bbauska/zombiePolitics/README.md

 tations of violence, investing them with an intense pleasure quotient.
-I don’t believe it is an exaggeration to claim that the violence of screen culture entertains and cleanses young people of the burden of ethical considerations when they, for instance, play video games that enable them to “casually kill the simulated human beings whose world they control."22 Hollywood films such as the Saw series offer up a form of torture porn in which the spectacle of the violence enhances not mere­ ly its attraction but offers young viewers a space where questions of ethics and
+I don’t believe it is an exaggeration to claim that the violence of screen culture entertains and cleanses young people of the burden of ethical considerations when they, for instance, play video games that enable them to "casually kill the simulated human beings whose world they control."22 Hollywood films such as the Saw series offer up a form of torture porn in which the spectacle of the violence enhances not mere­ ly its attraction but offers young viewers a space where questions of ethics and